 Now, if this statement could not be proven, then the system might be complete, but it would contain a non-provable statement, making the system itself inconsistent.
 But, if the statement is provable, then it means the system still contains a non-provable statement (because the statement itself says it can’t be proven) and therefore the system itself is still not fully provable.

 As a workaround, we could just leave this pesky statement out of the system, because it’s causing so many problems.
-However, if we do that, then the system would be missing a statement, making the system fully provable (yay!), but incomplete (boo!).
+However, if we do that, then the system would be missing a statement, making the system fully provable, but incomplete.

 To summarize, Gödel was saying that any system can be: